 1. Formal Education and Curiosity

-Each additional year of education reduces dementia risk by 7%.
+Research reviews indicate that each additional year of formal education is associated with about a 7% reduction in dementia risk.
 It's not just the degree.
-It's the practice of learning, cognitive effort, exposing yourself to new ideas.
-People with advanced degrees show a 30% larger reserve.
+It's the practice of learning, making cognitive effort, exposing yourself to new ideas.
+Investment in learning continues to build the reserve long after finishing school.

 3. Rich Social Activity